Zuckerberg hearings get Congress weighing EU-style privacy regulations

 What if more privacy was the law?

-The European Union has already made it so with its General Data Protection Regulation, which gives users the ability to request information on who has their data, as well as the right to ask for copies of it or have it deleted.
-Until recently, it seemed like that law would have only limited benefits for people outside of Europe.
+The European Union has already made it so with its General Data Protection Regulation, which gives users the ability to request information on who has their data, as well as the right to ask for copies or have it deleted.
+Until recently, however, the law appeared likely to have only limited benefits for people outside of Europe.

 One possible benefit to people in the US is that companies might decide to extend the law's privacy protections to users worldwide.
-And the rules requiring companies to notify users of data breaches could lead to people around the globe learning about any breach affecting Europeans.
+The rules also require companies to notify users of data breaches quickly, meaning reports of Europeans being affected by a hack could be a precursor for similar news around the world.

-But now the law's reach in the US could be much bigger.
-That's because privacy experts say it's become more likely that lawmakers will enact regulations in the US that borrow from the EU's law, commonly called the GDPR.
-That would mark a sea change in the way the federal government approaches privacy regulations.
+Now, the law's reach in the US could be much bigger.
+Privacy experts say it's becoming more likely that lawmakers will enact regulations in the US that borrow from the EU law, commonly called the GDPR.
+If they do, a new law would mark a sea change in the way the federal government approaches privacy regulations.

-This is all thanks to the Cambridge Analytica scandal plaguing Facebook, in which a political consultancy in the UK improperly accessed information on as many 87 million of the site's users.
-On Tuesday and Wednesday, members of Congress from both sides of the political aisle repeatedly asked Facebook CEO Mark Zuckerberg whether he would commit to being regulated.
+The change in attitude is thanks to the widening data scandal at Facebook, which involves political consultancy Cambridge Analytica's acquisition of information of as many 87 million of the social network's users.
+The new willingness to consider regulation was on display on Tuesday and Wednesday, when members of Congress repeatedly asked Facebook CEO Mark Zuckerberg how he felt about the prospect of his company being regulated.

-In response to the question of whether Facebook would welcome regulation, Zuckerberg told senators Tuesday, "I think if it's a right regulation, then yes."
+"I think if it's a right regulation, then yes," he told one senators on Tuesday.

 Taking regulation to the next level

-Lawmakers have introduced many privacy-oriented bills in both houses of the legislature before now, but they've all had a narrow focus.
+Lawmakers have introduced many privacy-oriented bills before.
+But they've all been narrowly focused.

 After the Equifax hack in September, which compromised the personal information of nearly 148 million people, lawmakers introduced bills that would give consumers more control over the data that credit reporting agencies can collect on them, require businesses to inform consumers of data breaches and impose fines.
-What's more, Rep. Marsha Blackburn, a Republican from Tennessee, introduced the Browser Act in 2017, a bill that would require web-based services to let users opt in or out of having their data collected.
+In the same year, Rep. Marsha Blackburn, a Republican from Tennessee, introduced the Browser Act, which would require web-based services to let users opt in or out of having their data collected.

-On top of that, privacy in the US is already regulated to some extent by both the Federal Trade Commission and the Federal Communications Commission.
+Privacy in the US is already regulated to some extent by the Federal Trade Commission and the Federal Communications Commission.

 Zuckerberg on privacy regulation